Storm brewing as weather officials disagree over 'giant storm' to affect NZ

 "Comparing the two I think that what we saw last week would have been a larger impact to the country on a whole, so that's where it stands right now, at least that's our opinion."

-Knoll said it was common for weather systems to occur in the Southern Ocean, south of New Zealand, all throughout the winter season.
+Noll said it was common for weather systems to occur in the Southern Ocean, south of New Zealand, all throughout the winter season.

 "Really what we're seeing for next week is maybe a slightly beefier version of [last weekend's], passing well to the south of the country ... we're talking 60 degrees south latitude [1000km] ... in that Monday, Tuesday time frame of that week."